rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 There are different approaches for doing knowlege represetnation.
 One approach, or one tool, to KRR is to develop so-called **ontologies**.
 Artificial languages (KRR languages), used to fomrally declare a vocabulary to compose computable expressions, are often used in KRR and ontology engineering.

+### The different contexts for vocabularies On the purpose of the vocabulary being developed
+Consider and ask: what is the purpose of the vocabulary First there is natural language.
+Here, no one owns any word or phrase.
+It is fluid, dynamic, and mutuble over time.
+T

 **Some Basic Distinctions often made in modeling (conceptual, ontological, semantic, linguistic, etc.)**
 These distinctions are partially drawn from abstract and philosophical inquiry.
 The reader in encouraged to review literature on metaphysics.